A model for horizontally restricted random square-tiled surfaces: Background

 \subsection{Tools from representation theory}

 Our proofs rely heavily on tools from the representation theory of finite groups, and in particular, symmetric groups.
 In this section we give a brief introduction to the representation theory of finite groups by citing some foundational definitions and results.
 We also state more recent key theorems that we will subsequently use in the latter half of the paper.
+See \cite{Isaacs} for a full reference.